chef/chef-licensing/components/ruby/README.md

 ### Pre-requisites

+Please define
-Please define the `CHEF_LICENSE_SERVER` env variable to the URL of the Progress Chef License Service you are targeting.
+- the `CHEF_LICENSE_SERVER` env variable to the URL of the Progress Chef License Service you are targeting.
+- the `CHEF_LICENSE_SERVER_API_KEY` env variable of the API key of the Chef License Service.

 ## Storage